-In calendar year 2004 the U.S. economy grew at a rate of 4.4% - the strongest growth since 1999 - and was led by consumer spending and the housing market.
+In calendar year 2004 the U.S. economy (GDP) grew at a rate of 4.4% - the strongest growth since 1999 - and was led by consumer spending and the housing market.
 This growth was significantly augmented by an upturn in business capital spending, which was in part stimulated by a temporary acceleration in the depreciation schedule for business fixed investments.
 However, for the next two years, Global Insight (a leading national forecasting firm) anticipates slightly slower growth in consumption, housing, and government spending.
 Although at a slower pace, leadership in the expansion is thus expected to shift to business capital spending and also to exports.
 With consumption and the housing market slowing somewhat, the U.S. growth rate is also expected to slow to 3.5% in FY 2005, 3.1% in FY 2006, and 3.2% in FY 2007.
+I should add at this point that these were the U.S. real GDP growth rates on which our forecast based.
+Since then, Global Insight has revised their forecast of GDP downward somewhat to take account of the changed outlook on oil prices.
+LSC will be updating our forecast for the conference committee.